Elba (village), New York

-Elba is a village in Genesee County, New York, United States.
+Elba is a town in Genesee County, New York, United States.
 The population was 676 at the 2010 census.
-The village is named after the island of Elba.

 The village of Elba is in the town of Elba.
 The village is north of Batavia at the intersection of NYS Route 98 and NYS Route 262.

 Elba claims to be the "Onion Capital of the World."
 Torrey Farms, one of the largest farms in New York, is located in Elba with about 8000 acres.
 They also own about 2000 acre of muckland in Potter, New York, where they grow a large number of onions.

 Elba hosts its annual "Onion Festival" on the first weekend of August.
 The festival draws the vast majority of Elba residents as well as people from neighboring towns in Genesee County, and some from all over New York.
 Among the events are the Fireman's Parade, Kiddie Parade, raffling of a car (usually a new Mustang GT), and the crowning of an "Onion Queen".
 All profits from the festival go towards the funding of the Elba Fire Department.
-Although in 2016 the Onion Festival was not held, an Onion Queen was announced at a replacement town event in July.
+Although in 2016 the Onion Festival was not held, an Onion Queen continues to be selected each year for scholarship opportunities.

 History

-The site of the village was first settled in 1804, by John Roraback, a weaver.
+The site of the town was first settled in 1804, by John Roraback, a weaver.
 The village of Elba was incorporated in 1884.
 Previously, in 1882, an attempt to incorporate "Pine Hill" as the town's name led to dissension and a lawsuit.
 The name "Pine Hill" was derived from a Native American name for the area.

 Elba was a stop on the Underground Railroad.
 There literally was an underground section, as there was a tunnel underneath Main Street between the inn and the home of its owner, Elias Pettibone, which is now collapsed.

 Geography

 The village is located in northern Genesee County near the center of the town of Elba.
 New York State Route 98 runs through the village as Main Street, leading north 11 mi to Albion and south 5 mi to Batavia, the Genesee County seat.
 New York State Route 262 passes through the southern part of the village, leading east 6 mi to Byron and west 4 mi to Oakfield.

-According to the United States Census Bureau, the village has a total area of 2.6 sqkm, all land.
+According to the United States Census Bureau, the town has a total area of 2.6 sqkm, all land.